chenlrv/pcibex-experiment-script-generator/README.md

 **The output:**
 A final PCIbex, java-based script, ready to be run and used to present the final linguistic experiment in the PCIbex platform.

-The code can be divided into sections corresponding to those found in the template script, so that sections will be modified accordingly step by step.
+--> The code can be divided into sections corresponding to those found in the template script, so that sections will be modified accordingly step by step.

-Section #1: Selecting the presentation Paradigm (SPR/RSVP).
+**Section #1: Selecting the presentation Paradigm (SPR/RSVP).**

 The differnce between the 2 paradigms is basicslly how  the sentence is going to be presented to the participant during the experiment.
 In SPR participants control the pace of reading by clicking on a previosly specified key, the main goal is to measure the reading times of each word in the sentence.
 While in RSVP each word is presented in a fixed rate and participants cannot control the pace.
 This paradigm is mainlly used to examine comprehension when reading in high speeds.